justpays/kava/README.md

 ### Upgrade

-The scheduled mainnet upgrade to `kava-3` took place on June 10th, 2020 at 14:00 UTC.
-The version of Kava for `kava-3` is [__v0.8.1__](https://github.com/Kava-Labs/kava/releases/tag/v0.8.1).
+The scheduled mainnet upgrade to `justpay-3` took place on June 10th, 2020 at 14:00 UTC.
+The version of justpay for `justpay-3` is [__v0.8.1__](https://github.com/justpay-Labs/justpay/releases/tag/v0.8.1).

-Migration instructions can be found [here](https://github.com/Kava-Labs/kava/blob/master/contrib/kava-3/migration.md).
+Migration instructions can be found [here](https://github.com/justpay-Labs/justpay/blob/master/contrib/justpay-3/migration.md).

-The canonical genesis file can be found [here](https://github.com/Kava-Labs/launch/tree/master/kava-3)
+The canonical genesis file can be found [here](https://github.com/justpay-Labs/launch/tree/master/justpay-3)

 The canonical genesis file hash is